Step 1 – Drop-Off, Authorization & Inspection

 During the collision repair stage, we focus on the exterior body panel repair or replacement and exterior/interior trim replacement.
 Our expert Journeyman technician/craftsmen utilize advanced tools and technology to restore and rebuild your vehicle’s hood, fenders, doors, trunk lid, roof, bumpers, and lamps.
 After the collision repairs are complete, it’s ready to move on to our refinishing department.

 Our expert refinish technicians – with a little help from sophisticated, computer-driven technology – restore your vehicle’s components to their original, “unblemished” finish.
 With as little as a thimble-full or as much as a gallon of product, they can match any color.
-This whole process takes place in our high-tech Akzo-Nobel’s Autowave water borne refinishing system.
+This whole process takes place using our high-tech Akzo-Nobel’s Autowave waterborne refinishing system.
 Our booths are designed to simultaneously create a safe environment for our technicians and increase overall efficiency thereby reducing emissions into our atmosphere.
 We repair your vehicle so it’s safe for your family–and we think that’s the same way we should treat our planet.
 When the refinishing work is done, your vehicle moves on to be reassembled.

 It’s during this step that your vehicle really comes together (get it?).
 We move it to a special area in our facility and install the bolt-on parts; interior trim; and bumpers and lamps.
 We double check our work and begin the final stages of our repair process!